rwslinkman/articles/online-farm-data.md

 You should have seen the look on their faces.
 First they thought I was crazy, but to me it is a game that you can play without the pressure to "win".
 After a day of work I'm not in the mood for a shooter that gives you an adrenaline rush.
-I rather enjoy a *slow game* that really takes away stres.
+I rather enjoy a *slow game* that really takes away stress.
 Farming Simulator is great for this and their latest edition [Farming Simulator 19](https://store.steampowered.com/app/787860/Farming_Simulator_19/) is a great piece of work!

 ![Farming Simulator 2019](online-farm-data/fs19_headliner.jpg)